PavriLab/hicer-nf/README.md

 # if HICUP digest and bowtie2 index are available
 nextflow run pavrilab/hicer-nf --samples samples.txt --genome mm9 --re ^GATC,MboI --bowtie2Index /path/to/bowtie2Index/genome_base_name --hicupDigest /path/to/hicup/digest/file --chromSizes chrom.sizes

+# if micro-C or similar protocols with non-specific cutters are used
+nextflow run pavrilab/hicer-nf --samples samples.txt --genome mm9 --resolutions 500 --chromSizes chrom.sizes
 ```

-These invocations compute cooler and hic files for a default resolution list of 5kb, 10kb, 25kb, 50kb, 100kb, 250kb, 500kb and 1Mb.
+These invocations compute cooler and hic files for a default resolution list of 5kb, 10kb, 25kb, 50kb, 100kb, 250kb, 500kb and 1Mb (except for the micro-C run).
 If you want resolutions that are not listed here you could use the `--resolutions` parameter (see below).
 In addition to this, the pipeline parallelizes the hicup workflow in a more flexible way than the hicup control script by splitting the sample reads into chunks of specific length and threads these through the hicup scripts.
 Per default, the fastq chunks have a size of 25M reads, but this can be changed using the `--readsPerSplit` parameter to suit you sample size.
+Be aware that in case of the micro-C mode, the pipeline alters the way it processes the read pairs.
+In particular the RE truncation is skipped and the filtering is solely based on mapping proximity of two reads of a pair which is 500 bp per default but can be altered by the `--minMapDistance` argument.

 The current resource configuration was tested for a 2.6B read Hi-C data set and ran in approximately 2 days.
 However, if you are using bigger samples you might have to change the settings in terms of job duration.